The Quest for Solace

 The last camp on the way up just before the final climb to the summit is what I have always called Camp Seven.
 Too, this camp is normally a short way off the main summit trail, which would insure it has a good water source and is protected from the elements.
 The side (blue blaze) trail to this camp is one that I have on many occasions given the name of the Camp Seven Path.

-Also, after going afoot upon numerous summit trails over the many years of my ascending these mountains, I have seen a similarity of the summit trail ascents in the different area, regions or pathways and because of this, I have divided the summit trail on the mountains into ten separate pathways.
+Also, after going afoot upon numerous summit trails over the many years of my ascending these mountains, I have seen a similarity of the summit trail ascents in an entirely different approach of pathways.
+This approach is one that I have come to know due to my personal limitations, limitations that require myself area and/or regions or pathways and because of this, I have divided the summit trail into two separate Galleries, each with their own Pathway.

 (1) The Valley Path, (or Road Path)